C38C/open_spectral_sensing/README.md

 <h4>Part orientation</h4>

-**If using FDM printer, the part orientation is important for maximum strentgh.**
+**If using FDM printer, the part orientation is important for maximum strength.**

 <img src="./Diagrams/print_orientation.png">